GET IN TOUCH

-Leaving a lien unresolved can damage a taxpayer’s credit score and block future loan approvals.
+Leaving a lien unresolved may impact your credit and affect your ability to secure a personal or business loan.
 It may also create obstacles when selling or refinancing property.
-Occasionally, the lien could lead to wage garnishment or bank levies.
+Occasionally, a lien can escalate into enforced collection measures such as wage garnishment or bank levies.
 These consequences grow worse the longer the tax debt remains outstanding.

 This article aims to guide taxpayers through resolving a California state tax lien tied to 2011.
 It will explain the steps required to verify the lien and calculate total liabilities.
 Readers will learn their payment options, from full payment to installment agreements.
 Finally, it will outline how to request a lien release or withdrawal after resolution.